brewster1134/new/README.md

 * The directory name will be used for the task name
 * A `.rb` file must be included in the directory with the same name
 * The `.rb` file must contain a class of `New::Task::FooTask` and inherit from `New::Task`
-* The `.rb` file must have a standard ruby `initialize` method that will run when a project is released.
+* The `.rb` file must have a standard ruby `run` method that will run when a project is released.
 * A Task can have an `OPTIONS` constant with default options needed for the task to run.
 These can be further customized in the project or local configuration `.new` file

 ```ruby